code-dot-org/code-dot-org/README.md

 This document describes how to set up your workstation to develop for Code.org.

 ## Install OS-specific prerequisites
-You can do Code.org development using OSX, Ubuntu, or Windows (running Ubuntu in a VM) Setup for Window is more complicated and relatively few developers use it.
+You can do Code.org development using OSX, Ubuntu, or Windows (running Ubuntu in a VM).
+Setup for Windows is more complicated and relatively few developers use it.
 Start with the instructions for your platform in the subsections below, followed by the Common Setup section.

 ### OS X Mavericks / Yosemite